Pedro Muñoz Seca: Early life and career

-Career as playwright and death
+Career as playwright and execution

 His work often employed "slang, puns, plays on words, caricature, parody, and dramatic tricks".
 He was the inventor of a new genre of comic theatre, the astracanada, the most celebrated example of which is La venganza de Don Mendo, a satire of the romances popular in Spain at the turn of the century.

 Muñoz Seca's popularity grew after the premiere of La venganza de Don Mendo.
 Many of his later plays were very successful, including La pluma verde (1922), Los chatos (1924), La tela (1925), and Los extremeños se tocan (1927) (all written in collaboration with Pedro Pérez Fernández, but who contributed little to the works).
 These works shifted away from costumbrismo toward Muñoz Seca's trademark astracanada.

 After the establishment of the Second Spanish Republic in 1931, Muñoz Seca was at the height of his career, though his dramatic output slowed.
 Major works during this period include La voz de su amo (1933), Anacleto se divorcia (1932), La EME (1934), and La plasmatoria (1935).
 Muñoz Seca was a royalist and friend of Alfonso XIII, and his plays La oca (1931) and Jabalí (1932) sharply criticized the Second Republic.
 In July 1936, after the outbreak of the Spanish Civil War, he was arrested in Barcelona; he was later transported to Madrid.
 A humorist to the end, he said to his court-martial, "You can take my hacienda, my land, my wealth, even—as you are going to do—my life.
 But there is one thing that you cannot take from me—the fear that I have!"
 On 28 November 1936 he was executed by a Spanish Republican Army firing squad in the Paracuellos massacre.
 His final words, addressed to the firing squad, were "I am starting to believe you are not intending to count me among your friends!"